 Panel B reports the amount of monthly import and export transactions made by the firms in the sample.
-The total yearly export accounts for 38.6% of the total exports in 2014.
-Import reaches only 22.62% of the total import in the same year.
-This is not surprising since exports are more concentrated among bigger firms and imports also account for a vast portion of private consumption not related to firms.
+Total annual exports for firms in the sample account for 38.6% of the total Swiss exports in 2014.
+The sample also captures roughly 22.62% of the total imports in the same year.
+This is not surprising since exports are more concentrated amongst bigger firms and imports also account for a vast portion of private consumption not related to firms.
 Slightly more than 50% of the trade in the sample is between Switzerland and the Euro Area - which is directly affected by the policy shock.
-Lastly, I divide import and export into four groups, according to the currency at which transactions were made 12.
-For both import and export most trading is invoiced in euros.
+Finally, I divide import and export into four groups, according to the currency with which transactions were made16.
+For both imports and exports most of trading is invoiced in euros.
 While one-third of exports concerns transactions in Swiss francs, less than 20% of imports are invoiced in Swiss francs.
 Conversely, the US dollar is more prominent for importing transactions.

-Panel C shows the three yearly variables extracted from ORBIS that are observable for a discrete number of firms in the sample.
+Panel C shows basic firm characteristics extracted from ORBIS for a subsample of firms for which data is available.
 These firms have an average operating revenue of 157 millions Swiss francs and account for 7.5% of the Swiss labor force.